 Instead of having infinite goals, I would rather divide or sub-categorize all of my goals into a small set of mini-goals.
 This will help me to achieve, what actually I want, in the fastest possible way.

 I agree my previous financial year was a bit stressful, which is why I took a few short-term loans.
 This year, I will manage my money efficiently and will pay my liabilities on time.
 In case, if I have to take any loan to fulfill my urgent financial desires then I will prefer taking payday loans.

 In this way, I will avoid taking my liabilities to the next year.
 I must say here that it is my resolution for 2013 in order to achieve the goal of the best financial life.

 Spend Less and Get Best Outcomes:

-I have learnt that taking insurance is the best tactic to minimize the potential risk, which is why I am planning to get income protection and health insurance policy to achieve the goal of my secure financial and health life ahead.
+I have learned that taking insurance is the best tactic to minimize the potential risk, which is why I am planning to get income protection and a health insurance policy to achieve the goal of my secure financial and healthy life ahead.